mathspp/mathspp/pages/02.blog/cyclic-trapezoid-animation/item.md

 ===

+## The animation

 My brother asked for my help to build an animation of a trapezoid inscribed in a circle that kept changing his shape.
-With [a bit of maths](/blog/til/cyclic-quadrilateral) and the help of ChatGPT for the UI, here's what I came up with:
+With [a bit of maths](/blog/til/cyclic-quadrilateral) and the help of ChatGPT for the UI, you can see the animation below.
+Under the animation you can find a control panel that allows you to tweak some animation parameters, and under that you can find a brief explanation of how the animation works.

 <style>
   .cyclic-trapezoid-embed {